 Veracode did find that applications that scanned for flaws regularly saw much faster average remediation times.
 Those with 260+ scans per day remediated 50 percent of flaws within 62 days.
 That time was extended to 217 days for applications running just 1–12 scans per day.

 Google’s Vulnerability Reward Program (commonly referred to as a bug bounty program) rewards researchers for discovering and reporting bugs in the company’s software.
-In 2019, it paid out 6.5 million in rewards in 2019 and $21 million since 2010 (not including 2020 numbers which are yet to be released).
-461 researchers have been paid bounties, with the largest single award amounting to $201,000.
+It paid out $6.7 million in rewards and $28 million since 2010.
+662 researchers from 62 countries were paid bounties in 2020, with the largest single award amounting to $132,500.

 24. Microsoft paid almost $14 million in bug bounties in one year.